Edwards-R/redlist_docs/rulings.md

 ## Time Horizon
 A time horizon of 100 years has been identified for this project.
 The predominant population drivers of the assessed taxa are habitat resource availability and climate.
 100 years was identified specifically as being a sensible limit for climate change-related prediction.

+N.B.
+Due to:
+- the lack of taxon-specific knowledge on the specific lifecycle impacts of various climate events
+- the lack of exact sub-annual-cycle climate event predictions

+the '100 year horizon' is not intended to be regarded as a concrete statistically modelled point in time.
+The only way that taxon experts consider future predictions to have enough complexity to be deemed relevant/confident enough to be utilised for threat assessment is through the model of expert opinion.
+As such, the '100 year time horizon' is intended to permit the relevant specialists to consider any probable threat that will arise during this time period.

+It is expected that many future predictions will have a quality grade of `suspected`, limiting them to `near threatened` at most.

 ```
 G 12.1.1